Before I get into the steps, here’s a tip:

 - Have an iPad with an Apple Pencil.
 Add a paper-like screen protector to get a similar feeling to writing on paper.

 - Install one particular notes-taking app on the iPad.
-I suggest the Noteshelf app, but you can also try the Goodnotes app (one-time payments).
+I suggest the Noteshelf app, but you can also try the Notability app or Goodnotes app (free to try, then one-time pay).

 - Download a PDF planner with hyperlinks from the internet (I have a VAULT full of premium planners here) and save it in the FILES folder on your iPad.

-- Open the app you installed (e.g., Noteshelf app) and import the PDF planner you just downloaded.
+- Open the app you installed (like the Noteshelf app) and import the PDF planner you just downloaded.
 Now you’re ready to take notes like on a paper planner, just on the iPad.

-You need it if you want to jump from one section to another.
+A PDF planner with hyperlinks is the best format you can use for digital planning.
+You need it if you want to jump from one section to another inside your digital planner.
 The hyperlinks added to the PDF planner are similar to buttons that will allow you to jump from the monthly to weekly, or from the monthly to daily, or from one section to another inside your digital planner, so you don’t have to flip the pages one by one.

 Now let’s talk about the 2022 digital planner and how to customize it.

-The 2022 digital planner by Outline Planner is the 4th generation PDF planner (following its 2019, 2020, 2021 predecessors), and it’s the most efficient.
+The yearly goodnotes planner by Outline Planner is the 4th generation PDF planner (following its 2019, 2020, 2021 predecessors), and it’s the most efficient.
 You can download the demo of the free 2022 digital planner to see for yourself.

 Here are the three main reasons why you’ll enjoy the 2022 Outline Planner too: